halt-dos/hd-wiki-public/versioned_docs/version-7.0/community/docs/waf/operational.md

     Default: Blank

 #### Virtual IPs
 This option specify assigned virtual IPs for accepting traffic.
+(They are typically used in network configurations to abstract away the underlying physical infrastructure and provide a consistent interface for clients to access services.)

-    Accepted values: Integer
+    Accepted values: IP

     Default: Blank

-#### Add Port
+#### Port

 This option helps you to add HTTP/S ports for Advance Settings.
 Here you can unique port either HTTP  or HTTPS enabled configuration without changing backend server port.

-**Note:** Proxy Buffer and Proxy Buffer are sensitive configurations that can affect applications that should be configured with prior knowledge.
+##### Port
+This option specify assigned virtual IPs for accepting traffic.

+    Accepted values: Integer

+    Default: Blank

+##### SSL Enabled
+This option used to select whether the SSL enabled or Disabled, that is uploaded by the user in the SSL Certificate section.

+    Accepted values: True / False

+    Default: False